samschott/maestral/_docs/inotify-limit.md

 ---

-On Linux, the sync daemon uses the **inotify** facility of the kernel to be notified of changes to local files and folder.
-Inotify provides fine-grained information of the creation, modification and deletion of files but only allows you to watch a limited number of folders because each "watch" will require some memory.
-The limit holds for all applications that subscribe to file system events, including IDEs and other sync clients.
+On Linux, the sync daemon uses the **inotify** facility of the kernel to be notified of changes to local files and folders.
+Inotify provides fine-grained information about the creation, modification and deletion of files but only allows you to watch a limited number of folders because each "watch" requires a small amount memory.
+The limit holds for all applications that subscribe to be notified of file system events, including IDEs and other sync clients.

 There are in fact two limits which are important to us:

 1.  **max_user_watches**: This is the maximum number of folders which can be watched for file changes.
 Subfolders are counted separately so that a local Dropbox folder with five subfolders would need six inotify watches in total.

     Since the introduction of the inotify in 2005, `max_user_watches` is set to 8192 by default.
 Available memory has increased significantly since then and Linux kernels since version 5.11 will automatically adjust `max_user_watches` up to 1048576 depending on the available RAM.
 Linux 5.11 was released in February 2021 and at the time of writing, most distributions still use an older kernel version.

 2.  **max_user_instance**: This is the maximum number of inotify instances allowed for each user.
 Most processes will only create a single instance but some may create multiple.
 This value defaults to 128 for most distributions.

 You can check the current limits on your system with `sysctl`: